JohnBeal/activity-recognition-smartphones/CodeBook.md

 - 'X_test/train.txt':                   Contains the data from the 561 feature variables
 - 'y_test/train.txt:                    Lists the activity code for each row in the test/train datasets

 Data Processing:

-1) Data was read from the "subject_test/train.txt", "X_test/train.txt" and "y_test/train.txt" files.
-2) The subject identifier (Subject ID) and activity code (Activity) for each row were appended to "X_test/train" from  "subject_test/train" and "y_test/train", respectively.
+1) The subject identifier (Subject ID) and activity code (Activity) for each row were appended to variable data ("X_test/train") from  "subject_test/train" and "y_test/train", respectively.
 This was done for each of the "test" and "train" datasets.
-3) The "test" and "train" datasets were merged by column (rbind without sorting)
+2) The "test" and "train" datasets were merged by column.
-4) A list of feature names was read from the "features.txt" file, and the merged dataset was subsetted to include only those variables which contained the strings "mean()" or "std()" in their descriptions - denoting the mean and standard deviation, respectively, calculated from each measurement.
+3) The merged dataset was subsetted to include only those variables which contained the strings "mean()" or "std()" in their descriptions - denoting the mean and standard deviation, respectively, calculated from each measurement.
 This did not include the values derived from the angle() variable of the original dataset (gravityMean,tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean).
-5) The activity descriptions and their corresponding codes were read from the "activity_labels.txt" file.
-The activity codes were replaced in the dataset by their descriptions.
+4) The activity codes in the Activity column of the dataset were replaced by their descriptions (WALKING, WALKING_UPSTA-IRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-6) The variable names given in the "features.txt" were modified by removing parentheses; removing accidentally doubled occurences of the term "Body"; and substituting the prefixs "t" and "f", denoting time and frequency domain, respectively, with the more descriptive versions "Time-" and "Freq-".
+5) The variable names given in the "features.txt" were modified by removing parentheses; removing accidentally doubled occurences of the term "Body"; and substituting the prefixs "t" and "f", denoting time and frequency domain, respectively, with the more descriptive versions "Time-" and "Freq-".
 These variable names were then applied to the dataset.
-7) The dataset was ordered by Subject ID and then Activity.
+6) The dataset was ordered by Subject ID and then Activity.
 An independent, tidy dataset was created by taking the mean of each variable for each activity and each subject.

 Field Names: